piever/Sass.jl/README.md

 - `plugin_paths` (`AbstractString` or `AbstractArray{<:AbstractString}`)
 - `indent`: string to be used for indentation
 - `linefeed`: string to be used to for line feeds
 - `input_path`: the input path is used for source map generating.
 It can be used to define something with string compilation or to overload the input file path.
-It is set to "stdin" for data contexts and to the input file on file contexts.
+It is set to `stdin` for data contexts and to the input file on file contexts.
 - `output_path`: the output path is used for source map generating.
 LibSass will not write to this file, it is just used to create information in source-maps etc.
 - `precision`: precision for outputting fractional numbers